TimeGoesBy07/Smart-parking-web/README.md

 # Some images of the dashboard

 Please note that this project was not aimed for UI/UX purpose.
-We focused more on implementing real-time data updates and synchronization of parking slot status across both web and mobile platforms.
+We focused more on implementing real-time data updates and synchronization of parking slot status across web and mobile platforms.

+There is no video demo left, only images because the university deleted the google email in which we stored it.
+We apologise about that.

 ![23](https://github.com/user-attachments/assets/c77390e8-c9f3-4e41-a265-99a8ce2fb9f1)
 ![24](https://github.com/user-attachments/assets/06ae90eb-39e9-4883-80d9-4da5400ed7b7)